MicrosoftDocs/xamarin-communitytoolkit/docs/helpers/localizationresourcemanager.md

 ## Examples

+The following sections show examples of how to use the `LocalizationResourceManager` class.

 ### Initializing

 Call the `Init` method in your `App` class constructor, and pass your resource manager to it: